Spirit Airlines Nears Bankruptcy, Creditors May Approve Equity 'Cancellation:' Here's What It Means For Investors As Shares Fall With A Thud - JetBlue Airways (NASDAQ:JBLU), Spirit Airlines (NYSE:SAVE)

 Shares of Spirit Airlines Inc. SAVE plunged by 62.73% in after-hours and closed nearly 5.29% lower at $3.22 apiece on Tuesday after the company failed to file its earnings for the quarter ended September 2024.
-The discount airline in a filing late Tuesday, said that it is in talks with its creditors to carve out a restructuring plan which could lead to the cancellation of its equity shares.
+The discount airline in a filing late Tuesday, said that it is in talks with its creditors to carve out a restructuring plan which could "lead to the cancellation of the Company's existing equity."

 What Happened: The budget airline is in discussion with its noteholders for potential bankruptcy or out-of-court restructuring that has been underway for months.
 This comes after Spirit’s effort to merge with Frontier Group Holdings Inc. ULCC and its takeover by JetBlue Airways Corporation JBLU fell out.